-While leading research for the SIG Essay Film Form of the British Association of Film, Television and Screen Studies (BAFTSS), as a member of the Screenwriting Research Network (SRN) Executive Committee, but also as a member of the SIG Narrative and Complex Systems of the Interdisciplinary Centre for Narrative Studies of the University of York, Romana's creative practice questions the dialogue between archival research, photography, silenced history, and auto-ethnography.
-Within her pedagogical service, Romana leads the Comparative Screenwriting Teaching Research for the SRN.
-The new field of research offers a novel take on the teaching of screenwriting, applications in Virtual Reality (VR) and relation with and to Artificial Intelligence (AI).
+As the leader for the SIG Essay Film Form of the British Association of Film, Television and Screen Studies (BAFTSS), as a member of the Screenwriting Research Network (SRN), but also as a member of the SIG Narrative and Complex Systems of the Interdisciplinary Centre for Narrative Studies of the University of York, Romana leads professional and academic research in screenwriting, the representation of borders and boundaries, and the essay film form.
+Within her professional service, Romana served as a Juror for the 2025 Sir Peter Ustinov Television Scriptwriting Award Competition, which is organised by the International Academy of Television Arts and Sciences Foundation, New York (US).

-I am interested in innovative and original research looking at the act of writing.
+My background in comparative literature, equipped me with an interest in the translation of difficult realities in literature, and film.
+As an academic, I am interested in innovative and original research looking at the act of writing.
 Primarily, writing (and screenwriting) as a form of research and exploration in the translation and communication (into a variety of formats) of layered realities and complex systems in the humanities and sciences alike.
+Also, I am interested in creative practice as a method of research for the advancement of democratic practice of engagement, both in non-fiction and fiction.

 BOOKS: